shaziya12/create-read-update-delete-angular8/README.md

     `return this.employeeList.snapshotChanges();`<br/>
     `}`

- *this function contain one parameter employee ,In order to insert new record use push() from AngularFireList and pass an object containing details of new employee, so whenever a new record is inserted , a primary key ($key ) will also be generated.*
+ *this function contain one parameter employee ,In order to insert new record use push() from AngularFireList and pass an object containing details of new employee, so whenever a new record is inserted , a primary key ($key ) will also be generated*

  `insertEmployee(employee) {`<br/>
      ` this.employeeList.push ({`<br/>